 Since the 2014 edition, AEBIOM has published the report in two different formats: The Key Findings version, which is a free of charge summary setting out the key outcomes for a broad audience, and a paid Full Report for industry professionals.
 In 2015, the Full Report was expanded to include over 100 additional pages listing all European support schemes for bioenergy.

 Following the success of the 2015 edition that saw over 3500 downloads for the Key Findings alone, we are eager to present the 2016 AEBIOM Statistical Report which was released 20th of October.
-This year, the AEBIOM Statistical Report proposed for the first time market forecasts which have been officially presented during AEBIOM’s annual conference: European Bioenergy Future on the 16th and 17th November 2016.
+Last year, the AEBIOM Statistical Report proposed for the first time market forecasts which have been officially presented during AEBIOM’s annual conference: European Bioenergy Future on the 16th and 17th November 2016.